-The EICAR Standard Anti-Virus Test file is a special file used to check and confirm the correct operation of security products.
+The EICAR Standard Anti-Virus Test file is a special 'dummy' file used to check and confirm the correct operation of security products.

-EICAR is the European Institute of Computer Anti-virus Research ( http://www.eicar.org).
+EICAR is the European Institute of Computer Anti-virus Research ( https://www.eicar.org).

 The EICAR Standard Anti-Malware Test file is a special 'dummy' file which is used to test the correct operation of malware detection scanners.
 When an EICAR test file is downloaded or scanned, ideally the scanner will detect it exactly as if it were a malicious program.